WHO calls for action to reduce global suicide rate of 800,000 a year

 “No matter where a country currently stands in suicide prevention, effective measures can be taken, even just starting at local level and on a small scale,” said Alexandra Fleischmann, a scientist at the WHO’s department of mental health and substance abuse.

-Other preventative measures include encouraging responsible reporting of suicide in the media, such as avoiding language that sensationalizes suicide.
+Other preventative measures include encouraging responsible reporting of suicide in the media, such as avoiding language that sensationalises suicide.

 Early identification and management of people with mental illness and drug and other substance abusers is also important.